Saskia Plura attends the 73rd Lindau Nobel Laureate Meeting

 ©Stefan Sämmer

-An application for financial assistance can be submitted for the following types of expenses:
+Applications can be submitted for the following services:

-1. travel expenses to attend professional conferences, research workshops, etc. in connection with professional activities (except daily allowance)
+1. for travel to participate in specialist congresses, research workshops, etc. that are connected with official activities (excluding daily allowance)

-2. travel expenses within the framework of the GAFP, i.e. meetings with an external mentor (except daily allowance)
+2. for travel incurred as part of the GAFP, e.g. to meetings with external mentors (excluding daily allowance)

-In addition to financial support for dissertation projects, which creates freedom for work and personal development, the GAFP enables a reorganization and recontextualization of expert knowledge.
+In addition to financial support for dissertation proposals, which creates freedom for work and personal development, the GAFP enables expert knowledge to be reorganized and recontextualized.
 An exclusive mentoring model is available to junior members for this purpose.

 The internal mentoring offers the possibility to build an intensive exchange within the university that transcends the borders of a single subject.
-Junior members can choose an internal mentor from among the senior and associate members of the GAFP for the duration of their membership, who will open up a different professional and interdisciplinary perspective on their dissertation.
+Junior members can choose an internal mentor from among the senior and associate members of the GAFP for the period of their membership, who will give them a different professional perspective on their doctoral dissertation.

 In addition, junior members can choose external mentors for the duration of their membership, based on their own professional goals and academic interests, to advise and support them in their further career.
-These are proven experts from science, art, culture, politics, business or society, who broaden the view of the dissertation project, but also beyond, and at the same time provide contacts and networks for a later career.
+These are proven experts from science, the arts, culture, politics, business or society who broaden the view of the dissertation project, but also beyond, and at the same time provide contacts and networks for a later career.

 Application Documents

-Please submit the documents in PDF format as three separate documents in one e-mail, consisting of the application, the curriculum vitae and the exposé.
+Please submit the documents in PDF format as three separate documents in one e-mail, consisting of the evaluation, the CV and the research proposal.
 Submission is possible in German as well as in English.
 The following documents are required for application:

-Academic supervisors are required to submit a written recommendation for the candidate they wish to nominate.
-The recommendation should contain a comprehensive assessment and evaluation of the candidate’s scientific or artistic work and indicate how the candidate demonstrates academic or artistic development.
+Supervisors submit an evaluation for the nomination in which they comprehensively assess and evaluate the candidate’s academic papers or artistic work.
 The academic or artistic career path to date should be presented.
 The following aspects are particularly important and positively influence the selection of the candidates.
 They should be mentioned in the recommendation.

 1. Originality of the synopsis